murugan-bala/Facial-analysis-AWS-/README.md

 # Facial-analysis-AWS-
-This is the code which recognize the human Facial features .
+This is the code which recognize the human Facial features using AWS API's